 Tutorial: Configure a virtual network gateway for ExpressRoute using the Azure portal

-This tutorial walks you through the steps to add and remove a virtual network gateway for a pre-existing virtual network (VNet).
+This tutorial walks you through the steps to add and remove a virtual network gateway for a pre-existing virtual network (virtual network).
 The steps for this configuration apply to VNets that were created using the Resource Manager deployment model for an ExpressRoute configuration.
 For more information about virtual network gateways and gateway configuration settings for ExpressRoute, see About virtual network gateways for ExpressRoute.

 In this tutorial, you learn how to: